OpenScienceLabs/osl-translations/README.md

 **Impact to the project**

-Translating the SciPy website can have a significant impact on the accessibility of this library in the scientific Spanish-speaking community.
+Translating the SciPy and NumPy websites can have a significant impact on the accessibility of SciPy to the scientific Spanish-speaking community.
 It can also attract more Spanish-speaking contributors, diversifying the community and bringing new perspectives and ideas to the project.

 **Impact to the Scientific Ecosystem**

-Translating the SciPy website to Spanish can make these tools more accessible to Spanish-speaking researchers and practitioners in STEM.
+Translating these websites to Spanish can make these tools more accessible to Spanish-speaking researchers and practitioners in STEM.
 Additionally, making these tools more accessible can help promote diversity and inclusion in the scientific ecosystem, leading to a more equitable and collaborative scientific community.
 This can help increase the Latin scientific research, which can lead to new discoveries, innovations, and applications in a wide range of fields.
+In addition, the produced glossary and style guide could be a valuable resource for future translation efforts.

 **Impact to the Community**